Hakkari (tribe): Turkic incursions

 In 1041AD, after the defeat of the invading Oghuz Turks and the subsequent massacre of them in Urmia by the Rawadids, they fled to Hakkari where they ravaged it.
-They were eventually defeated by the Kurds and 1500 Oghuz tribesmen were killed and the survivors were enslaved by the Hakkari Kurdish tribe.
+While they were involved in the mountains, the Hakkari Kurdish tribesmen attacked them, killed 1500 Oghuz men, took many captives and much booty.

-Jayush Bag, the Seljuk Governor of Mosul, in 1115-1116, led an expedition against the Hakkari Kurds as a consequence of Hakkari Banditry on the roads leading to Mosul.
+Jayush Bag (the Arabic rendition of Chavush Beg), the Seljuk Governor of Mosul, in 1115-1116, led an expedition against the Hakkari Kurds as a consequence of Hakkari banditry on the roads leading to Mosul.

 Zengid era

-In 1133, the Hakkari chief, Abu'l-Hayja Al-Hakkari. went to Mosul and pledged his Allegiance to Imad ad-Din Zenki.
-According to some sources, he never went back to reign over his land and stayed in Mosul, leaving his son Ahmad and his deputy, Baw al-Arji to rule over his domain.
+In 1133, the Hakkari chief, Abu'l-Hayja Al-Hakkari, went to Mosul and pledged his allegiance to Imad ad-Din Zenki.
+According to some sources, he never went back to reign over his land and stayed in Mosul, leaving his son Ahmad and his deputy Baw al-Arji to rule over his domain.
 He died in Mosul in 1142.
-In the summer of 1142, Imad al-Din Zengi marched with a large force towards the Hakkari capital, Ashib. he captured the castle of Julab and killed the Usurper of the Hakkari throne, Al-Arji.
-Imad ad-Din Zenki demolished the Julab castle and rebuilt another one carrying his name, Al-'imaddiyya.
+In the summer of 1142, Imad al-Din Zengi marched with a large force towards the Hakkari capital, Ashib.
+He captured the castle of Julab and killed the Usurper of the Hakkari throne, Al-Arji.
+Imad ad-Din Zengi demolished the Julab castle and rebuilt another one carrying his name, Al-'imaddiyya.